Ipukema/GO-Bot/README.md

 **3. Pokemon keep getting away and Pokestops give no XP and items?**
 Pokestops are more than likely a problem with the response the bot received.
 You did in fact get xp/items but the bot just didn't recognize it.
 With Pokemon, you may just be getting unlucky.

+**4. The bot keeps crashing on startup?**
+This is something I can't solve within the bot.
+Please follow the instructions within the answer here: http://stackoverflow.com/questions/17980178/cannot-load-counter-name-data-because-an-invalid-index-exception

 ## Donations
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3WXQX4UE94MWY)